Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Solana Beach

-If you love enjoying both the beach and perusing art galleries, then Solana Beach is for you.
-The town is known for its cheerful and walkable downtown area and family-friendly beaches, including Fletcher’s Cove and Tide Beach Park, both of which are favorites among surfers and small children alike.
+The town is known for its cheerful and walkable downtown area and family-friendly beaches.
+Like Fletcher’s Cove and Tide Beach Park, both of which are favorites among surfers and small children alike.

 Del Mar

-Whereas most of San Diego’s beach towns are known for their beautiful coastlines, Del Mar’s most iconic feature is the Del Mar Fairground.
-The sprawling grounds host tons of San Diego’s biggest events, including the Del Mar horse races, the San Diego Fair, the Summer concert series, and more.
+Most of San Diego’s beach towns are known for their beautiful coastlines.
+Del Mar’s most iconic feature is the Del Mar Fairground.
+The sprawling grounds host tons of huge events, including the Del Mar horse races, the San Diego Fair, the Summer concert series, and more.

 Of course, the town has its fair share of beautiful beaches, including the Del Mar Dog Beach, a favorite among both local humans and their four-legged companions.
 The downtown area invites people to stroll around, explore the many shops and restaurants, and relax in the multiple beachside parks.